 This will be the first and last image to demonstrate what I am basically doing throughout the initial modeling process.

-I started out with a simple rectangular plane with symmetry mode on, and I keep on extruding its edges and placing them in their rightful coordinates repeatedly until the entire structure is complete.
+I started out with a simple rectangular plane with symmetry mode on, and I kept on extruding its edges until they are placed at their rightful coordinates repeatedly until the entire structure is complete.

 The basic frontal portions of the helmet were completed using the method illustrated in the previous step, along with some simple extrusions.